-Compensation plan Resignation Termination of employment for cause Involuntary termination of employment without valid cause Retirement Death Termination of employment following a change of control SOP Right to exercise not later than 90 days following termination of employment all options which have vested at the date of termination of employment, unless otherwise expired.
+Compensation plan Resignation Termination of employment for cause Involuntary termination of employment without valid cause Retirement Death Termination of employment following a change of control SOP Right to exercise not later than 90 days following termination of employment all options granted which have vested at the date of termination of employment, unless otherwise expired.
 All other options are cancelled.
-Right to exercise not later than 90 days following termination of employment all options which have vested at the date of termination of employment, unless otherwise expired.
+Right to exercise not later than 90 days following termination of employment all options granted which have vested at the date of termination of employment, unless otherwise expired.
 All other options are cancelled.
-Right to exercise not later than 90 days following termination of employment all options which have vested at the time of termination of employment, unless otherwise expired.
+Right to exercise not later than 90 days following termination of employment all options granted which have vested at the time of termination of employment, unless otherwise expired.
 All other options are cancelled.
 Vesting continues for one year following the date of retirement.
 All other options are cancelled.
 All options which are not exercised within 90 days thereof, unless otherwise expired, are cancelled.
 Right to exercise not later than 180 days following the date of death all options granted and vested at the date of death, unless otherwise expired.
 All other options are cancelled.
 No specific provision.
 Pension plans Accumulated benefits at the date of resignation in accordance with the provisions of the basic and supplemental plans; no benefits payable pursuant to the individual retirement agreement if the resignation is before age 55.
 Accumulated benefits at the time of termination of employment in accordance with the provisions of the basic and supplemental plans; no benefits payable pursuant to the individual retirement agreement.
 Accumulated benefits at the time of termination of employment in accordance with the provisions of the plans.
 Accumulated benefits at the time of retirement in accordance with the provisions of the plans.
 Accumulated benefits at the time of death in accordance with the provisions of the plans.
 Accumulated benefits at the time of termination of employment in accordance with the provisions of the plans.

-(1) Mr. Peter Brues is eligible to receive the short-term incentive compensation earned for the months between the beginning of the fiscal year and the date of termination of employment.
-He is also eligible to receive a severance payment equal to two times his base salary in effect on the date of involuntary termination of employment and two times the average of the short-term incentive compensation earned for the last two completed years prior to termination of employment.
-Ms. Lynda Newcomb is eligible to receive the short-term incentive compensation earned for the months between the beginning of the fiscal year and the date of termination of employment.
-She is also eligible to receive a severance payment equal to her base salary in effect on the date of involuntary termination of employment.
-She is also eligible to receive a severance payment equal to her base salary in effect on the date of involuntary termination of employment of the short-term incentive compensation earned for the effect on the date of involuntary termination of employment of the short-term incentive compensation earned for the date of involuntary termination of employment plus the payment of the short-term incentive compensation that would otherwise have been paid to her but for the termination of employment.
+(1) Ms. Lynda Newcomb is eligible to receive the short-term incentive compensation earned for the months between the beginning of the fiscal year and the date of termination of employment.
+She is also eligible to receive a severance payment equal to her base salary in effect on the date of involuntary termination of employment plus the payment of the short-term incentive compensation that would otherwise have been paid to her but for the termination of employment.